Credit card interest rates average 20%-25%, versus 12% for a personal loan. Pay down your debt sooner with a SoFi Personal Loan. View your rate today.

 5. Internet

-Your internet service is another bill that you can cover using your credit card.
+Your internet service is another bill that you can often cover using your credit card.
 As with other utilities and services, consult your internet provider if you need assistance getting this set up.
 In general, however, you can do so through your online payment portal.
 If you don’t want to go through the legwork each month, you can usually set up autopay with your credit card.

 6. Rent